remeedev/cli-text-editor/README.md

 Just a text editor that works from the windows cmd.exe

 Pretty simple project, definitely the downgrade from the original idea, definitely will improve on concept.

+## Log

+03/10/2023:
+1. Created function to add blank lines and to edit them afterward
+1. Created function to edit in a range lines or until user doesn't want to keep on editing
+1. Created function to delete file
+1. Added a settings file
+1. On edit now the edited line will be highlighted so you can view its previous content
+1. Added function to delete a line or multiple lines

+# TODO

+Ability to have multiple files

+command to cancel current cmd

+Help command